neuroverse-fm/neuropilot/README.md

 #### `replace_text`

 *Requires Permission: Edit Active Document.*
+Searches the current file for a search string or regex and replaces it.
+If using regex, the replacement can use substitution patterns.
-Replaces the first occurence of the specified text with new text and places the cursor after the inserted text.
+If only one instance is replaced, places the cursor after the inserted text.

 #### `delete_text`

 *Requires Permission: Edit Active Document.*
+Searches the current file for a search string or regex and deletes it.
-Deletes the first occurence of the specified text and places the cursor where the text was.
+If only one instance is deleted, places the cursor where the text was.

-#### `place_cursor_at_text`
+#### `find_text`

 *Requires Permission: Edit Active Document.*
-Places the cursor before or after the first occurence of the specified text.
+Searches the current file for a search string or regex.
+Depending on the match mode, places the cursor at the location or returns all lines with matches.

+#### `undo`

+*Requires Permission: Edit Active Document.*
+Undoes the last editing action.
+Only works if VS Code is focused.

 #### `create_file`

 *Requires Permission: Create.*
 Creates a new file in the workspace.
-If *permission to open file* is given, the file is immediately opened.
+If *Permission: Open Files* is given, the file is immediately opened.
 The file name cannot start with a dot, and cannot be created in a folder that starts with a dot.

 #### `create_folder`